deemp/flakes/README/NixPrerequisites.md

        - `nix profile`
      - How can I pin my global `nixpkgs` to a specific commit SHA?
        - `nix registry`
+   - And many more questions!

+1. How to add a flake to a project?
+    - Nix uses `git` to track flake files.
+So, adding a `flake.nix` to a project requires the following steps:
+       1. `git init` - initialize a `git` repository
+       1. Add `flake.nix` in some way (copy the existing `flake.nix`, `nix flake init`, etc.)
+       1. `git add flake.nix`
+       1. Add `flake.lock` in some way (copy the relevant existing `flake.lock`, generate a new one via `nix flake update`, etc.)
+       1. `git add flake.lock`
+       1. `git commit` these files

 1. Flake tutorials: [1](https://nix-tutorial.gitlabpages.inria.fr/nix-tutorial/flakes.html?highlight=flake), [2](https://yuanwang.ca/posts/getting-started-with-flakes.html), [3](https://ghedam.at/a-tour-of-nix-flakes), [4](https://xeiaso.net/blog/nix-flakes-2-2022-02-27)